2023 Solar Incentives Guide for Manor, PA - Tax Credits & Rebates

 Federal Solar Incentives

-When you hear the term "solar incentives," federal incentives are likely the first thing that comes to mind.
-The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a predetermined percentage of the cost of your solar system.
+Federal solar incentives are likely to be the first thing that comes to mind when thinking about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is probably the best-known federal solar incentive.
+The ITC provides you with a tax credit for a predetermined percentage of the cost of your solar system.

 Click here to learn more about the new Inflation Reduction Act.
-The best way to fully understand how the new Clean Energy Credit will apply to you is to get in touch with your local Manor solar panel company.
+Your local Manor solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives